Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 Unless I’ve specifically stated that I’m a solo traveler AND that I’m married, this is the only time you can ask where my husband is.
 Even then, I would caution others to ask this question.
 There are so many types of romantic relationships today I would caution people not to speculate.
 By speculating we deem some relationships more worthy than others, which is both rude and insulting.

 Again, unless you know the person well and they’ve mentioned a significant other, that is the only time I would ask.
+Even if they are married and are traveling solo with an infant, it’s none of their business.
 I always allow the other person to engage this conversation because I don’t want to pry.
 Some people travel to find themselves and to escape the pressing needs of our everyday realities.
 By asking pointed questions such as “where’s your husband” may trigger some unpleasant feelings and/or memories.

 A witty reply: